tamerrarda/TroiaDocs/docs/architecture.md

 - **The merchant** receives an ordinary USDC payment on Stellar.
 They never see the lira that funded it.
 - **Troia** sits between them.
 It owns the currency conversion and the settlement risk, and it keeps a pre-funded pool of USDC so the merchant can be paid immediately, without waiting for the lira to arrive.

 Because the pool is funded in advance, the merchant is paid at once.
-The only party who waits is the shopper, for the few seconds it takes the payment to settle on-chain.
+The only party who waits is the shopper, for the ten to forty-five seconds it takes the payment to settle on-chain.

 ## The order of operations is the safety